Play

 Sour cherry origin

-The sour cherry (Prunus cerasus) belongs to the rose family and is classified as a stone fruit.
-It is a deciduous shrub or tree that reaches heights of between 1 and 10 meters.
+The sour cherry (Prunus cerasus) belongs to the rose family and is a stone fruit.
+It is a deciduous shrub or tree and reaches heights of between 1 and 10 meters.
 As a tree, it develops a loose and rounded crown.

 The sour cherry is thought to have originated in Asia Minor and the North Caucasus.
 It probably originated from a cross between the wild bird cherry and the steppe cherry.
 It found its way to Italy through the Romans and with the expansion of the Roman Empire it spread to large parts of Europe.

-One to two weeks after the sweet cherries bloom in April to May, the white blossoms of the sour cherry develop.
-The flowers have five petals and are about 1 cm long.
-In the center are about XNUMX long-stemmed stamens and the carpel.
+One to two weeks after the sweet cherries, so in April to May, the white blossoms of the sour cherry develop.
+The blossoms have five petals and are about 1 cm long.
+In the center are about twenty long-stalked stamens and the carpel.

 The leaves, which are up to 12 cm long and 6 cm wide, are elliptical with serrated leaf edges and taper to a point.
 In contrast to the sweet cherry, the sour cherry has glandless and harder leaves.